AutoMix:

 Using AutoMix in your code

-Using AutoMix in your code takes only 3-4 line changes.
+Using AutoMix in your code takes only a few lines of changes.

 1. Installing